-As usual, 2D works in painting and drawing were the most popular media, although digitalbased work has continued to develop, particularly photography and videos.
-Some impressive 2D more traditional work was seen, with a fair amount of figurative drawing and painting, including life-drawing, often as part of a set of first-year assignments/workshops.
+As usual, 2D works in painting and drawing were the most popular media, although digital-based work has continued to develop, particularly photography and videos.
+Some impressive 2D more traditional work was seen, with a fair amount of figurative drawing and painting.
 Examples of work in ceramics, lino-printing and dry-point etching were also seen.
-Overall, once more quite a small amount of 3D work was submitted.
+Overall, once more, quite a small amount of 3D work was submitted.